jlapin1/StructCalc/README.md

 4. structcalc.c

 C source code for structure fitting to produce numerous candidate structures by fitting peptide plane orientations to the solid state NMR resonances.
+Makes extensive use of the GSL library.
 Needs to read in Ramachandran restraints from the files in the "RAMA" directory.
 Outputs list of starting orientations and phi/psi dihedral angles so that the backbone can be reconstructed.
 Must be compiled to an executeable before running.

 5. structanal.py